4 - 5

 Once you gain the ridge and the top of the mountain, the trail gets a bit more challenging, but not too much.

-While the almost 1,800 feet of elevation gain will require prospective runners to be in decent shape, this is a relatively moderate effort that yields a truly stunning reward.
+While the almost 1,800 feet of elevation gain will require prospective hikers to be in decent shape, this is a relatively moderate effort that yields a truly stunning reward.

 What's not to love?!